|

 and one immediately sees that the second term in the numerator of the

-longitudinal component required to complete the four-vector structure
+physical truth: the longitudinal component required to complete the

 The underlying reason for this difficulty lies in the representation